huangda185/Car-Sales/README.md

 Identifying factors that drives pricing and customer sales.

 ## Description of Files
-- 'data.csv' - this file contains the data with all the factors that were captured for car sales.
+- 'data.zip' - this file contains the data with all the factors that were captured for car sales. zipped due to file limitation upload on github.
 - 'car_sales.ipynb' - this file contains the code that identifies the various factors that drive prices and sales.

 ## Business Understanding